- Toronto Office

-A previous blog post, Sun Life Ordered To Pay General Damages For Causing Mental Distress In LTD Claim, commented on the recent Kardaras v.
-Sun Life Assurance Company of Canada decision, where Sun Life was ordered to pay general damages for mental distress because it assessed the plaintiff’s long term disability claim in a manner that was not reasonable and acted contrary to the duty of good faith.
+In a previous blog post I wrote about a trial decision where Sun Life Was Ordered To Pay General Damages For Causing Mental Distress In An LTD Claim.
+The decision is Kardaras v.
+Sun Life Assurance Company of Canada decision.
+Sun Life was ordered to pay general damages for mental distress, because it assessed the plaintiff’s long term disability claim in a manner that was not reasonable and acted contrary to the duty of good faith.
 The claimant was ultimately found to be disabled from her own occupation, even though she was working three days per week.
 She did not meet the more difficult any occupation test of disability necessary for LTD benefits to be paid for more than two years.

 After the trial, both sides made submissions to the court regarding who should pay legal costs.
 Generally, a party that is unsuccessful is required to pay a portion of the other side’s legal fees, HST, and disbursements.
 The judge will consider many factors, not just who “won” the case, especially in circumstances as we see here where success was divided.